Osseointegration

 The path to a restored smile begins with a full assessment by a dental specialist.
 Patients who are judged appropriate candidates for dental implants must go through a precise surgical process after a comprehensive examination and consultation.
 During this procedure, titanium implants are carefully implanted in the jawbone to act as prosthetic tooth roots.

 Once implanted, the miracle of osseointegration begins to work.
 Over the course of many months, the titanium implants develop a link with the surrounding bone tissue, thereby integrating into the jawbone.
 Titanium's biocompatibility enables flawless contact with live bone cells, facilitating this process.
-As osseointegration continues, the implants become more stable and strong, replicating the natural anchoring of tooth roots.
+The implants become more stable and strong, replicating the natural anchoring of tooth roots.

 Restoring function and aesthetics